pylbm/pylbm/doc/_source/learning_scheme.rst

 The vectorial schemes
 ******************************

-With pyLBM, vectorial schemes can be built easily by using a list of elementary schemes.
+With pylbm, vectorial schemes can be built easily by using a list of elementary schemes.
 Each elementary scheme is given by a dictionary as in the previous section.
 The conserved moments of all the elementary schemes can be used in the equilibrium values of the non conserved moments, in order to couple the schemes.
 For more details on the vectorial schemes,